siqirua/tp/docs/UserGuide.md

 Format: `help`

 ### Add a student: `addStu`
 Adds a student to the database.
 Throws error if student with same student number already exists.
-If it succeeds, an acknowledgement message (“Student was added successfully”) is shown to the user and data is saved.
-If it fails, show an error message instead. (“Something went wrong while adding student”)
+If it succeeds, an acknowledgement message is shown and data is saved.
+If it fails, an error message is shown instead.

 Valid student numbers start and end with an upper-case alphabet, and have 7 numeric symbols in between.

-Format: `addStu s/STUDENT_NO [n/NAME] [e/EMAIL] [g/TUTORIAL_GRP]…​`
+Format: `addStu s/STUDENT_NO n/NAME e/EMAIL [g/TUTORIAL_GRP] [t/tags…]`
 Examples:
-* `addStu s/A1234567Y n/Andy g/03` Adds a student with student number A1234567Y, name Andy, belonging to tutorial group 03 to the database.
+* `addStu s/A1234567Y n/Andy Ong g/T03 e/andy_ong@u.nus.edu` Adds a student with student number A1234567Y, name Andy Ong, with email andy_ong@u.nus.edu belonging to tutorial group T03 to the database.

 ### Edit a student : `editStu`
-Edit student information.
-If it succeeds, it shows an acknowledgement message and saves the edited information (“Student information edited successfully”).
-Throws an error if student does not exist (“Something went wrong while editing student information”).
-Note that the student number cannot be edited as it is a unique identifier.
-In such a case, the student should be deleted.
-0 or more optional fields should be provided, and all the optional fields will be edited concurrently.
-Valid student numbers start and end with an upper-case alphabet, and have 7 numeric symbols in between.
+Edits an existing student’s details in the database, based on the 1-based index of the student shown in the currently visible Student list.
+If successful, an acknowledgement message will be shown in the result display and data is saved.
+Otherwise, a failure message is shown instead specifying the cause of failure.

+1 or more fields to be edited must be provided in the command.
+The index provided must be more than 0 and not exceed the number of students displayed in the Student list. **If the student number is being edited, the edited student number cannot match the student number of any other student already in the database.**

-Format: `editStu s/STUDENT_NO [g/TUTORIAL_GRP][n/NAME][e/EMAIL]…​`
+Format: `editStu INDEX [s/STUDENT_NO] [g/TUTORIAL_GRP] [n/NAME] [e/EMAIL] [t/tags…]​`

 Examples:
-* `editStu n/Megan Chan g/03` Edits a student to have name Megan Chan and be in tutorial group 03.
+* `editStu 2 s/A1234567Y g/T03` edits the second student in the Student list to have student number A1234567Y, and have tutorial group T03.

 ### Delete a student : `deleteStu`
-Delete a student in the database.
-If it succeeds, it shows an acknowledgement message and deletes the student from the database (“Student information deleted successfully”).
-Throws an error if student does not exist (“Something went wrong while deleting the student”).
-All associated student scores will also be deleted.
-Valid student numbers start and end with an upper-case  alphabet, and have 7 numeric symbols in between.
+Deletes an existing student in the database, based on the 1-based index of the student shown in the currently visible Student list.
+If successful, an acknowledgement message will be shown in the output box and data is saved.
+Otherwise, a failure message is shown instead specifying the cause of failure.
+The index provided must be at least 1 and not exceed the number of students displayed in the Student list.

-Format: `deleteStu s/STUDENT_NO`
+Format: `deleteStu INDEX`

 Examples:
-* `deleteStu s/A1234567Y`
+* `deleteStu 1` deletes the first student in the currently visible Student list.

+### Add a graded component: `addComp`
+Adds a graded component to the database.
+The graded component name (cae-sensitve) cannot match any other existing graded component names in the dtabase.
+If successful, an acknowledgement message will be shown in the output box and data is saved.
+Otherwise, a failure message is shown instead specifying the cause of failure.

+Upon successful creation of a graded component, a corresponding student score will be created for each student in the database.
+For instance, if a graded component with name “Midterms” is created and there are two students with student numbers “A1234567X” and “A1234567Y” in the database, then two student scores are created with titles  “A1234567X - Midterm” and “A1234567Y - Midterm”.

+Weightage represents how much this component contributes when tabulating students’ total marks, and is calculated relative to the sum of all other component weightages.
+For instance, if there are only 2 components in the system currently, and component A has weightage 30, and component B weightage 20, then component A currently represents 60% of the grade.
+This is modified as components are added and removed.

+Format: `addComp c/COMP_NAME w/WEIGHTAGE mm/MAX_MARKS`

+Examples: `addComp c/Midterm w/30 mm/70`  adds a graded component called “Midterm” with a weightage of 30 and a maximum mark of 70.

+### Edit a graded component: `editComp`
+Edits an existing graded component’s details in the database, based on the 1-based index of the graded component shown in the Graded Components list.
+If successful, an acknowledgement message will be shown in the output box and data is saved.
+Otherwise, a failure message is shown instead specifying the cause of failure.
+1 or more fields to be edited must be provided in the command.
+The index provided must be more than 0 and not exceed the number of graded components displayed in the Graded Components list.
+If the component name is being edited, the component name cannot match the component name of any other graded component already in the database.

+Format: `editComp INDEX [c/COMP_NAME] [w/WEIGHTAGE] [mm/MAX_MARKS]`

+Examples: `editComp 4 c/Midterm Exam mm/55` edits the fourth graded component in the Graded Components list to have a name of “Midterm Exam”, and a maximum mark of 55.

+### Delete a graded component: `deleteComp`

+Deletes an existing graded component in the database, based on the 1-based index of the graded component shown in the Graded Components list.
+If successful, an acknowledgement message will be shown in the output box and data is saved.
+Otherwise, a failure message is shown instead specifying the cause of failure.

+The index provided must be more than 0 and not exceed the number of graded components displayed in the Graded Components list.

+Format: `deleteComp INDEX`

+Examples: `deleteComp 2` deletes the second graded component in the displayed Graded Components List

-### Add a student score: `addStuScore`
+### Edit student score: `editScore`

-Assign a student’s score for a certain graded component.
-Throws an error if the Student or the graded component does not exist, or the score provided is negative.
-If the score exceeds the maximum score, it will show up on the panel as such, but for internal calculations it will be treated as the maximum score.
-(This is for users to indicate bonus scores)
+Edits a student’s mark for a certain graded component, based on the 1-based index of the student score shown in the Student Scores list.
+If the mark exceeds the maximum mark, it will show up on the panel as such, but for internal calculations it will be treated as the maximum mark.
+This is to allow users to indicate “bonus” marks.
-Valid student numbers start and end with an upper-case alphabet, and have 7 numeric symbols in between.

-Format: `addStuScore s/STUDENT_NO c/COMP_NAME m/MARKS [x/comments]`

-Examples:
-* `addStuScore s/A1234567Y c/Midterm m/57`
+Note: a StudentScore will be automatically added when a graded component is created or when a new student is added.
+Similarly, student scores will be automatically deleted when its associated graded component or student is deleted.

+Format: `editScore INDEX [m/SCORE] [x/comment]`

-Assigns a score of 57 to the graded component Midterm for the student with student number A123567Y.
+Examples: `editScore 7 m/57` assigns a mark of 57 for the seventh student score in the Student Scores list.

-### Edit student score: `editStuScore`
-Edit a student’s score or comments.
-Throws an error if student or graded component does not exist, or if scores is negative.
-If it succeeds, it shows an acknowledgement message and saves the edited information, and throws an error otherwise.
-0 or more optional fields need to be provided, and all the information will be edited concurrently.

-Format: `editStuScore s/STUDENT_NO c/COMP_NAME [m/MARKS] [x/comments]`

-Examples:
-* `editComp s/A1234567Y c/Midterm x/Q4 answer is debatable.
-Discuss in next staff meeting. associates the given comment to A1234567Y’s Midterm score.`
- Edits the comments of the student score.

-### Delete student score: `deleteStuScore`
-Delete a student score in the database.
-If it succeeds, it shows an acknowledgement message and deletes the student score from the database (“Student score deleted successfully”).
-Throws an error if student score does not exist (“Something went wrong while deleting the student”).
-Valid student numbers start and end with an upper-case  alphabet, and have 7 numeric symbols in between.

-Format: `deleteStuScore s/STUDENT_NO c/COMP_NAME`

-Examples:
-* `deleteStuScore s/A1234567Y c/Midterm`

-### List all students : `listStudents`
+### List all students : `listStu`
 Shows a list of all students and associated student scores in separate panels respectively.
 The lists may be additionally filtered by optional arguments tutorial group. (can have more than 1)

 Format: `listStudents [g/TUTORIAL_GRP …]`

 Examples:
-* `listStudents g/02 03`
+* `listStudents g/02 03` lists all students belonging to tutorial groups 02 and 03.

 ### Searching students: `findStu`